analysis-tools-dev/static-analysis/README.md

 - [HTML-Validate](https://html-validate.org/) — Offline HTML5 validator.

-- [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) :warning: — Vue tooling for VS Code, powered by vls (vue language server).
+- [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) — Vue tooling for VS Code, powered by vls (vue language server).
 Vetur has support for formatting embedded HTML, CSS, SCSS, JS, TypeScript, and more.
 Vetur only has a "whole document formatter" and cannot format arbitrary ranges.

 <a name="wasm" />